LaunchCode-Education-Archived/liftoff-OLD/assignments/live-coding/README.md

 ## Scheduling Time

 Time will be allocated in class 4, however you are more than welcome to attempt this assignment multiple times.
-If you want ot take a second, or third, etc attempt please talk to your Mentor who can find a time, or can connect you with a volunteer.
+If you want to take a second, or third, etc attempt please talk to your Mentor who can find a time, or can connect you with a volunteer.

 ## Practice Makes Perfect